From Hell (film): Critical response

-On Rotten Tomatoes, the film holds an approval rating of 57% based on 151 reviews, with an average rating of 5.30/10.
+On Rotten Tomatoes, 56% of 151 critics gave the film a positive review.
 The site's critic consensus reads: "Visually impressive, but this latest Ripper tale is dull and far from scary."
-On Metacritic, the film has a weighted average score of 54 out of 100, based on 32 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 54 out of 100, based on 32 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 E!
 Online stated that the film is "two hours of gory murders, non-sequitur scenes, and an undeveloped romance" and gave the film a C−.
 The New York Post called it a "gripping and stylish thriller".
-Roger Ebert awarded the film "two thumbs up".
+Roger Ebert gave the film three stars out of four.
 Leonard Maltin gave the film three stars, calling it "colorful and entertaining; an impressive showing for the Hughes Brothers."
+Joe Leydon of The San Francisco Examiner gave the film a scoring of three stars, saying "Much like Sleepy Hollow, From Hell will delight movie buffs with key elements of its lavish production design".
+Michael Sragow of The Baltimore Sun gave it a one-and-a-half star rating, stating that "a visionary sort of horror movie should ponder three words: Bram Stoker's Dracula".
+Robert W. Butler of The Kansas City Star described the film as "delivered with a visual flourish that puts even Tim Burton to shame".

 Empire's Kim Newman awarded the film four out of five stars, praising the "range of squirmingly superior British acting talent" although noting that "the script can't quite sell its Jack as at once a purposeful assassin and a mad killer."
 Philip French was impressed by the film, praising Depp's "very good" performance as well as those who played the Ripper's victims.
 French also praised the production design and cinematography, which evoked representations of London by the artists Whistler and John Atkinson Grimshaw.

 The original comic's writer, Alan Moore, criticized the replacement of his "gruff" version of Frederick Abberline with an "absinthe-swilling dandy".

 Box office

-The film grossed $31.6 million in the United States and a total of $74.6 million worldwide.
+From Hell grossed $31.6 million in the United States and a total of $74.6 million worldwide.

-During its opening weekend, the film earned $11 million and finished first at the box office, beating Training Day and Riding in Cars with Boys.
+During its opening weekend, the film earned $11 million and finished in first place at the box office, beating Training Day, Riding in Cars with Boys and The Last Castle.
 It dropped into third place in its second weekend behind K-PAX and Thirteen Ghosts with $6.3 million.
 When Monsters, Inc. was released on its third weekend, From Hell would hold on with a 38% drop, ranking in seventh place and earning $3.7 million.

+In the United Kingdom, From Hell made $1.2 million in its opening weekend, putting the film in sixth place behind Monsters, Inc., The Lord of the Rings: The Fellowship of the Ring, Shallow Hal, Vanilla Sky and Gosford Park.